 - Name and address of any representative.

-- A power-of-attorney document if the representative is not a qualified lawyer or trainee lawyer.
+- A copy of a power-of-attorney document if the attorney is not a lawyer or trainee lawyer.
 It is sufficient that there is a power-of-attorney in the basic patent, if this power-of-attorney includes applications for SPC.

 - Number, title, expiry date and date of granting of basic patent (the patent that covers the invention for which an extended period of protection is requested).